 They are not available in SharePoint Foundation, or SharePoint Online, and are not covered in this course.
 Likewise, Integration with Office is one of the features that comes with Business Connectivity Services, or BCS, but it is only available for SharePoint Server Enterprise on premises at this point.
 And it is beyond the scope of this course.
 So from the very basic, let's create web pages, a skill you probably already have, to the more advanced.
 Let's work with External contenttypes and Business Data web parts, but there are also technologies that will be less important to you.

 Those decisions will be based on what version of SharePoint you have available to you, and the types of data, routinely used in your organization.

-- Displaying external data with RSS, XML, and Data View Web Parts
+- Identify how to manage data sources such as RSS, XML, and Data View Web Parts.

 - Recognize how Business Connectivity Services allows the user to arrange external content and lists.

 - Describe the purpose of data driven pages and how to compile them.